Payment Technology Solutions: Business Guide

 Key Decision Factors

-While size matters, don’t forget to consider these additional factors that can impact your choice:
+While size matters, consider these additional factors that can impact your choice:

-• Processing volume: Higher volume typically means more negotiating power for better rates
+• Processing volume: Higher volume typically means more negotiating power for better rates.
+Below $50,000 per month, flat-rate pricing usually costs less.
+Above that, interchange-plus pricing often wins.

 • Sales channels: Do you sell in-person, online, or both through point-of-sale and ecommerce?